 - Work tasks and activities are moderately prescribed and controlled.
-Work is performed independently in conjunction with neurologists and under the general direction of a higher level technologist or department head. - Authority to order limited supplies, send machines and equipment to be fixed, make changes to patients' scheduling to accommodate urgent patients, and perform overtime in order to complete daily patient testing without formal approval.
-Also makes clinical decisions regarding running tests, length of recording of tests, and decisions to delay testing of patients who may be upset. - Formal approval is required to purchase non stock items, implement changes in policies and procedures, and to work expected overtime. - Has discretion to exercise within predetermined limits to develop schedules for outpatient appointments, and to repair equipment or contact suppliers directly when repairs are required on an urgent basis. - Uses discretion and judgement to interpret directions and apply guidelines such as contacting a physician when there are clinical changes to a patient's condition during testing, or to give verbal reports to attending physician/resident when the neurologist is not available.
-Discretion and judgment is also used during testing when making decisions to extend recordings which are outside the CAET guidelines. - Exercises a high degree of independent discretion and judgement when giving verbal reports to health professionals in the absence of a neurologist, and applying interventions when patients have seizures.
+Work is performed independently in conjunction with neurologists and under the general direction of the manager. - Authority to order limited supplies, send machines and equipment to be fixed, make changes to patients' scheduling to accommodate urgent patients, attend travelling clinics, and perform overtime in order to complete daily patient testing without formal approval.
+Also makes clinical decisions regarding running tests, length of recording of tests, and decisions to delay testing of patients who may be upset. - Formal approval is required to purchase non stock items, implement changes in policies and procedures, and to work expected overtime. - Has discretion to exercise within predetermined limits schedules for outpatient appointments, repair equipment or contacting suppliers directly when repairs are required on an urgent basis. - Uses discretion and judgement to interpret directions and apply guidelines such as contacting a physician when there are clinical changes to a patient's condition during testing, or to give verbal reports to attending physician/resident when the neurologist is not available.
+Discretion and judgment is also used during testing when making decisions to extend recordings which are outside the CAET guidelines. - Exercises a high degree of independent discretion and judgement when giving verbal reports to health professionals in the absence of a neurologist, applying interventions when patients have seizures, and when teaching students and getting them to perform procedures.